soraia-barbosa/dacxi-projec-2/README.md

 <h1>To be continued</h1>

-<p>COmplete the logic to provide a research about another cryptocurrencies prices.</p>
+<p>Complete the logic to provide a research about another cryptocurrencies prices.</p>

 <h1>Curiosities</h1>